 From 1992 through 2000, Shannon was a vital participant in many EPA stakeholder discussion roundtables on New Source Review as the EPA's reform process for those regulations proceeded.
 In June 2004, Shannon was selected by the EPA to serve as one of six industry representatives and one of 18 outside members of the Title V Task Force under the Permits, New Source Review and Toxics Subcommittee of the Clean Air Act Advisory Committee, a group charged with evaluating the state of the Clean Air Act's Title V permitting program and making recommendations for improvement.
 In 2009, she participated on the EPA's Greenhouse Gas BACT Workgroup, a sub-group of EPA's Clean Air Act Advisory Committee, which addressed the potential application of controls for greenhouse gases under the Act.
 In that role, she was deeply involved in the development of two reports to the EPA that were used as a framework to develop its November 2010 PSD and Title V Permitting Guidance for Greenhouse Gases.

-Shannon holds leadership positions in the American Bar Association's Section on Energy, Environment, and Resources, serving as co-chair of the Climate Change, Sustainable Development, and Ecosystems Committee (2013-2014) and as vice-chair for Programming of the Air Quality Committee (2011-2014).
+Shannon holds leadership positions in the American Bar Association's Section on Energy, Environment, and Resources, serving as co-chair of the Climate Change, Sustainable Development, and Ecosystems Committee (2013-2014); as vice-chair for Programming of the Air Quality Committee (2011–2014); and on the Planning Committee for the 22nd Fall Conference (2014).

 Shannon has written several articles and regularly speaks on environmental issues.
 She is a co-author of The Clean Air Act Operating Permit Program: A Handbook for Counsel, Environmental Managers, and Plant Managers (ABA, 1993).